Mastectomy – The Procedure

 A pathologist checks the tissue removed during breast surgery.
-Using a microscope, the pathologist determines whether there are cancer cells in the rim of tissue around the tumor (called a margin).
+By looking at the tissue under a microscope, the pathologist determines whether there are cancer cells in the rim of tissue around the tumor (called a margin).

-In rare cases after a mastectomy, the margin closest to the chest wall (the deep margin) or the skin margin (the superficial margin) contain cancer cells.
+However, in rare cases after a mastectomy, the margin closest to the chest wall (the deep margin) or the skin margin (the superficial margin) contains cancer cells.
 In these cases, more surgery and/or radiation therapy may be recommended.

 Learn more about assessing tumor margins.

 Assessing lymph nodes (Has the cancer spread to the lymph nodes?)